ADVISORI Logo

 • Defined processes for updates, changes, and decommissioning

-• Emergency plans for bot failures and process interruptions
+• Contingency plans for bot failures and process interruptions

 • Standardized development environments and tools